Production Peril: Queen Elizabeth II’s 1976 State Visit

 Unfortunately for producers and viewers alike, the broadcast encountered several hitches.
 While skies were clear for the Queen’s afternoon reception, rain soon descended and ruined four of WETA’s nine cameras.
 There would be neither headline-worthy shot of the Queen and the President on the balcony nor red carpet interviews of the 224 VIP guests as they shuffled into the outdoor tent.

-The producers also encountered trouble with microphones, faulty earpieces, and a cable line which cut video broadcasts for four minutes.
+The producers also encountered trouble with microphones, faulty earpieces, and a cable line that cut video broadcasts for four minutes.
 Host Robert MacNeil scrambled to maintain professionalism in program pandemonium.
 After all, this was the President of the United States and the Queen of England!

 White House regulations prohibited cameras from moving, leading to obstructed or grainy views.